vaikan/paperwork/README.md

 **Info: 99% of the action happens [inside the other repositories](https://github.com/paperwork)!
 This repository only contains of the one-click-deployment of Paperwork!**

+## Spoiler

+In order to get Paperwork in its current state (*under development*) running, you have to have an understanding for how Docker and DNS works and know the basic concepts of HTTP proxying.
+Also, experience with Traefik and Minio might come in handy.

+If you don't have that, then the current state of Paperwork probably isn't for you in first place.
+To make it clear: **This software is not *usable* at this moment.
+It's being worked on to be *made usable* in the near future.
+In its current state, Paperwork v2 is targeted to developers that would like to get their hands dirty and contribute to the project.**

 ## Setup

 This repository is structuring and unifying all required components for Paperwork.
 It its purpose is to provide an **example of how you *could* host Paperwork yourself**.
 However, please keep in mind that the stack file used in this repostiory should **not be used for real-world, internet-facing deployments**, as it lacks the ability to manage credentials between services in a secure manner.